LiamSeong79/catch_php_test/README.md

 - It will create `customers` table with initialised data in `developement` database.

 ### How to Test
+- You can send requests API via Postman or other tools once Docker is spun up.
 - This will return all records (http://localhost:8080/customers.php)
 - It requires two parameters: `limit` and `page` for pagination (http://localhost:8080/customers.php?limit=100&page=1).
 The data structure will be like below